ArpitaRaykar/AgriGuard-RAG-Assistant/README.md

 python-dotenv: Manages configuration and secrets (like GEMINI_API_KEY) from the environment.
 ### AI & RAG
-The AI & RAG (Retrieval-Augmented Generation) pipeline is implemented in rag_pipeline.py using LangChain:
+The AI & RAG (Retrieval-Augmented Generation) pipeline is implemented in rag_pipeline.py using LangChain.

  ## 1. Document Ingestion & Processing
 Data Source: PDF documents (research papers, manuals, reports) stored in the data/pdf's/ directory.